LiamWray00/Elastic-SIEM-Lab/README.md

 - **Rule query granularity drives alert volume.** Matching on every related event (e.g. one alert per network connection in a port scan) causes alert fatigue; matching on the more meaningful event (e.g. process launch) keeps signal high and noise low.
 - **Not every telemetry source has a dedicated event category.** Elastic Defend surfaces SSH activity as `event.category: process`, not a dedicated "authentication" category; it is worth checking the actual field values in Discover before assuming a category exists.
 - **Different rule types fit different signals.** A single occurrence of `nmap` running is inherently suspicious (Custom query rule fits).
 A single `sshd` process is normal, and only a *burst* is suspicious (Threshold rule fits).
 Picking the right rule type is crucial for the detection design.
-- **Detection and investigation are different skills.** A rule firing tells you *something* happened; Timeline's correlated view and readable event narratives are what actually explain *what* happened — closer to real SOC triage rather than reading an alert summary line.
+- **Detection and investigation are different skills.** A rule firing tells you *something* happened; Timeline's correlated view and readable event narratives are what actually explain *what* happened; closer to real SOC triage rather than reading an alert summary line.
+- **Detection logic should generalize.** A rule written on process/event attributes rather than host-specific values requires zero changes to cover newly enrolled endpoints.
+- **The Kibana UI's Saved Objects export doesn't work for detection rules** (they're excluded by type), but the Detection Engine's own REST API exports them cleanly and can be scripted; I realized this was a more realistic way to manage rules as config than manual UI export.

 ## Day-by-day journal